 My mom made it for us often when we were little.
-This recipe must be older than dirt, I have no idea where it came from in the first place but it is a staple at our house because:
+This recipe is so old, I have no idea where it came from in the first place, but it is a staple at our house because:

 - it uses up pork leftovers well

 - has mostly pantry ingredients so I can make it in a pinch